Guovin/TV/README_en.md

 ### Method 3: GUI Software

-1. Download [IPTV update software](https://github.com/Guovin/IPTV/releases), open the software, click update to complete the update
+1. Download [IPTV-API update software](https://github.com/Guovin/iptv-api/releases), open the software, click update to complete the update

 2. Or run the following command in the project directory to open the GUI software: